-The Venetian Gothic palace of the Scottish National Portrait Gallery reopened in 2011 after a two-year renovation, emerging as one of the city's top attractions.
+The Venetian Gothic palace of the Scottish National Portrait Gallery is one of the city's top attractions.
 Its galleries illustrate Scottish history through paintings, photographs and sculptures, putting faces to famous names from Scotland's past and present, from Robert Burns, Mary, Queen of Scots, and Bonnie Prince Charlie to actor Sean Connery, comedian Billy Connolly and poet Jackie Kay.
 There's an admission fee for special exhibitions.

 The gallery's interior is decorated in Arts and Crafts style, and nowhere more splendidly than in the Great Hall.
 Above the Gothic colonnade a processional frieze painted by William Hole in 1898 serves as a 'visual encyclopedia' of famous Scots, shown in chronological order from Calgacus (the chieftain who led the Caledonian tribes into battle against the Romans) to writer and philosopher Thomas Carlyle (1795–1881).
 The murals on the 1st-floor balcony depict scenes from Scottish history, while the ceiling is painted with the constellations of the night sky.